-Jean Heard is an actress who has been in the entertainment industry for over 35 years and is the Doris Visits main presenter.
-She was voted Best Actress in a soap twice in New York, on the US public voting site We Love Soaps.
-Movies include Bula Quo with the rock legends Status quo.
+Jean Heard is an actress who has been in the entertainment industry for over 35 years and is the Cruise Doris Visits main presenter.
+She was voted Best Actress in a Soap twice in New York, on the US public voting site We Love Soaps.
+Movies include Bula Quo with the rock legends Status Quo.
 She still does the Saturday Times crossword with Francis Rossi every week… that is a good question to catch her with on her Q&A

-Jean’s own web site is here.
-She certainly has played the end of the pier like many great acts, she has appeared with Jimmy Tarbuck and Cilla Black, appeared on the Paul Daniels Show and Bruce Forsythe Show as well as on the West End stage in No Sex Please We’re British.
-Her credits also include the firm favourite Joseph and The Amazing Technicolour Dreamboat which she did for a year in its first ever national tour.
+Jean has certainly played the end of the pier like many great acts, she has appeared with Jimmy Tarbuck and Cilla Black, appeared on the Paul Daniels Show and Bruce Forsythe Show as well as on the West End stage in No Sex Please We’re British.
+Her credits also include the firm favourite Joseph and The Amazing Technicolour Dreamboat which she did for a year in its first-ever national tour.
 Jean’s own production Mutton was highly acclaimed at the Edinburgh Fringe Festival.